 It’s no secret that the most successful bloggers get the majority of their traffic through Google.
 This is because they do their keyword research and have nailed SEO for their websites.

-Keyword research is a bit like market research for businesses.
-You need to find out what people are searching for on Google and then create content answering their questions and queries.
+Keyword research for SEO is a bit like market research for businesses.
+You need to find out what people are searching for on Google and then create content to answer their questions and queries.

 By doing your research, you can find what keywords to target and create content around what people want to read, not what you want to tell them.